SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/cloud_and_saas/bitsight_spm.md

 Bitsight Security Performance Management enables organizations to continuously monitor, measure, and improve their cybersecurity performance by providing actionable insights and metrics on security posture and risk.

+!!! warning
+    Important note - This format is currently in beta.
+We highly value your feedback to improve its performance.

+ ## Supported events

+This integration supports the following events:

+- Findings (with vulnerability detail and asset detail)

 {!_shared_content/operations_center/detection/generated/suggested_rules_57eda191-2f93-4fd9-99a2-fd8ffbcdff50_do_not_edit_manually.md!}

 {!_shared_content/operations_center/integrations/generated/57eda191-2f93-4fd9-99a2-fd8ffbcdff50.md!}